-This section should provide a comprehensive description of all aspects of the proposed project and should detail how the program will be implemented.
-It should be succinct, easy to understand and well-organized.
+This section should provide a clear and concise description of strategies and activities they will use to achieve the project outcomes and should detail how the program will be implemented.
+Applicants must base their strategies and activities on those described in the Scope of Work.